 - Nori sheets - dried sheets of seaweed - sometimes available in regular supermarkets, otherwise try a Japanese/Asian market or online

-- Fish/seafood fillings - cooked shrimp/prawns, smoked salmon, canned tuna, canned crabmeat, imitation crab stick (pick your favourites)
+- Fish/seafood fillings - cooked shrimp/prawns, smoked salmon, canned tuna, canned crabmeat, imitation crab stick (pick your favorites)

 - Veggie fillings - cucumber, avocado, spring onion, yellow or red pepper, carrot, mango (again, pick whatever you like)

 - Soy sauce, wasabi (Japanese horseradish), and pickled ginger, to serve (if desired).